 Let the cut dry out before planting the offset into a prepared rooting mix.

-Once it begins growing, feed with a soluble fertilizer and water it as needed to encourage healthy growth.
+Once it begins growing, feed it with a soluble fertilizer and water it as needed to encourage healthy growth.

 Smooth Century Agave Pest or Disease Problems

-This plant is generally pest and disease free.
+This plant is generally pest and disease-free.
 However, it can be susceptible to root rot if overwatered and occasional attacks from the agave snout weevil.

 Make sure the potting soil does not hold too much moisture.